-It does not follow at all from this parable, that departed souls pass immediately after death to the place of their final destination, either heaven or hell; for both were in Hades, only at a great distance from each other.
-But now, after the ascension of Christ, after he has taken possession of the kingdom, and prepared the mansions for his people, all the saints of the old testament are with him; and all those that die in true faith in him, and who are redeemed and purified by his blood, come not into condemnation, but instantaneously enter into the joy of their Lord; as I have stated at length in all my writings, whenever this subject was treated of.
-I have never denied that rewards and punishments immediately commence after death; at present, we are only treating of the places, heaven, Hades, and hell.
+It does not follow at all from this parable, that departed souls pass immediately after death to the place of their final destination-either heaven or hell-for both were in hades, only at a great distance from each other.
+But now, after the ascension of Christ, after he has taken possession of the kingdom, and prepared the mansions for his people, all the saints of the Old Testament are with him; and all those that die in true faith in him, and who are redeemed and purified by his blood, come not into condemnation, but instantaneously enter into the joy of their Lord: as I have stated at length in all my writings, whenever this subject was treated of.
+I have never denied that rewards and punishments commence immediately after death; at present, we are only treating of the places, heaven, hades, and hell.

-The instance of the penitent thief, to whom Christ mid.
-"Verily, verily, this day shalt thou be with me in peradise," is also brought forward against this doctrine, and is intended to prove, that the thief, immediately after death, entered into the real heaven, the mansion of the blest, and enjoyed the vision of God; but this is incorrect: he want where Christ also west, the same day, immediately after death, to Hades, to the place of rest and peace, where the fathers of the ancient coverant The Jews, in the time of Christ, called this place "paradise," even as they called the place of torment in Hades, "Gehenna."
-It is evident, that by the term paradise, Christ did not understand the first heaven, in which is the throne of God, from what he said to Mary of Magdala, after his resurrection, (John xx.
-17.)
-"I am not yet ascended to my Father," &c.
-Therefore, when Christ said to the thief, "To-day shalt thou be with me in paradise," seeing that after his resurrection, he was still not in heaven, but had descended into the lowest parts of the earth, (Ephes. iv.
-8,) consequently into Hades; it naturally follows, that the thief accompanied him thither, and was there prepared for full felicity.
-Paul was also caught up into paradise.
-(2 Cor. xii.) where he heard unspeakable words; he calls it the third heaven; consequently it was not the first, where the vision of God is enjoyed.
+The instance of the penitent thief-to whom Christ said, "Verily, verily, this day shalt thou be with me in paradise"-is also brought . forward against this doctrine, and is intended to prove that the thief. immediately after death, entered into the real heaven, the mansion of the blest, and enjoyed the vision of God.
+But this is incorrect: he went where Christ also went the same day, immediately after deathto hades-to the place of rest and peace, where the fathers of the ancient covenant abode.
+The Jews, in the time of Christ, called this place "paradise," even as they called the place of torment in hades, "gehenna."
+It is evident that, by the term paradise, Christ did not understand the first heaven, in which is the throne of God, from what he said to Mary of Magdala after his resurrection (John xx.
+17): "I am not yet ascended to my Father," &c.
+Therefore, when Christ said to the thief.
+"To-day shalt thou be with me in paradise," seeing that after his resurrection he was still not in heaven, but had descended into the lowest parts of the earth (Ephes. iv.
+8), consequently into hades, it naturally follows that the thief accompanied him thither, and was there prepared for full felicity.
+Paul was also caught up into paradise (2 Cor. xii.), where he heard unspeakable words: he calls it the third heaven - consequently, it was not the first - where the vision of God is enjoyed.
 Finally, Christ also mentions paradise in Rev. ii.
-7. Those that overcome of the Ephesian church, shall eat of the fruit of the tree of life in paradise.
+7. Those that overcome of the Ephesian Church shall eat of the fruit of the tree of life in paradise.
 Those of Smyrna shall be delivered from the second death.
-They of Pergamos shall est of the hidden manna.
-The Thyatirians obtain power over the heathen.
-The Sardians, white priestly garments.
-The Philadelphians are made pillars in the temple of God; and the Leodicean conquerors shall even sit on the throne of the Father and the Son, upon the throne of all worlds.
-Observe this important gradation.
-As the church militant, from the spostles' times downwards, increases in inward strength and illumination, (I mean with reference to true believers,) and as the conflict with the kingdom of darkness becomes more difficult, the greater will be the reward of the victors.
-Eating of the fruit of the tree of life in paradise, is something much inferior to wearing white priestly garments, or being pillars in the temple of God, or sitting with Christ upon the throne of all worlds.
+They of Pergamos shall eat of the hidden manna.
+The Thyatirans obtain power over the heathen.
+The Sardians wear white priestly garments.
+The Philadelphians are made pillars in the temple of God; and the Laodicean conquerors shall even sit on the throne of the Father and the Son, upon the throne of all worlds.
+Observe this important gradation: as the church militant, from the apostles' time downward, increases in inward strength and illumination (I mean with reference to true believers), and as the conflict with the kingdom of darkness becomes more difficult, the greater will be the reward of the victors.
+Eating of the fruit of the tree of life in paradise is something much inferior to wearing white priestly garments, or being pillars in the temple of God, or sitting with Christ upon the throne of all worlds.
 Consequently, paradise is the outer court of heaven, the eternal morning.
-O happy he, who obtains even this region for his abode!
+Oh, happy he who obtains even this region for his abode !